LiskArchive/lisk-legacy-docs/introduction.md

 > The initial protocol version 1.0 is defined to be the one that was implemented by Lisk Core v1.0.0.

-The *protocol version* is used e.g. in P2P Communication between Lisk Core nodes, in order to determine, if the nodes have compatible versions of the Lisk protocol implemented.
+The *protocol version* is used e.g. in P2P Communication between Lisk Core nodes, to determine, if the nodes have compatible versions of the Lisk protocol implemented.

 ## Upgrade vs Migration